 Ginsenosides have both stimulatory and inhibitory effects on the CNS, alter cardiovascular tone, and increase humoral and cellular-dependent immunity (2).

 Ginseng has been used in the treatment of erectile dysfunction (4).
 It may increase the hypoglycemic effects of insulin and sulfonylureas as well as reduce insulin resistance in type II diabetic patients (5), and enhance immune response (19) (21).
 It was also shown to improve menopausal symptoms, and may positively affect cardiovascular health in postmenopausal women (30).

 Data from a randomized clinical trial indicate that ginseng helps alleviate idiopathic chronic fatigue (33).

-Ginsenosides demonstrated anticancer effects in vitro (25) (26)and data from an epidemiological study show that ginseng improved survival and quality of life in breast cancer patients (3).
+Ginseng also has anticancer potential.
+In vitro studies indicate that ginsenosides have antiproliferative effects (25) (26).
+Data from an epidemiological study show improved survival and quality of life with ginseng use, in breast cancer patients (3).
 In addition, two case-controlled epidemiologic studies of Korean subject indicate an association between consumption of a Panax ginseng extract with reduction in the incidence of all cancers (11) (12).
 Larger, well-designed studies are needed.

-Ginseng was shown to have estrogenic effects (23).
-Patients with hormone-sensitive cancers should avoid it until definitive data are available.
+Because ginseng was shown to have estrogenic effects (23), patients with hormone-sensitive cancers should avoid it until definitive data are available.

 Panax ginseng should not be confused with American ginseng or Siberian ginseng, which have different medicinal properties.